usmansbk/blog-draft/markdowns/observer-pattern.md

 registerObserver(persistData);
 ```

-Finally, we load the saved todos on page load.
+Then, we load the saved todos on page load.

 ```js
 function loadTodos() {